browntec/mySQLNodeapp/README.md

 # mySQLNodeapp
-Deployment of a node app using mySQL DB
+Deployment of a node app using mySQL DB on aws app runner